alexeyev/RuConceptNet/README.md

 }
 ```

-Citing the repository is greatly appreciated as well, if you use this work.
+Citing the repository is not necessary, but greatly appreciated as well, if you use this work.

 ```
 @misc{ruconceptnet2020alekseev,